Deep-Sea-888/Operation-Agreement/Exhibit C - V2(b).md

 ### 6.3 Possible Extra Scoring Points:

-- Projects offer 0,5% of the project’s total token supply to the community Treasury: *One extra point can be granted.*
+- Projects that offer 0,5% of the project’s total token supply to the community Treasury: *One extra point can be granted.*
-- Projects offer 1% of the total token supply to the community Treasury: *Two extra points can be granted.*
+- Projects that offer 1% of the total token supply to the community Treasury: *Two extra points can be granted.*
-- Projects offer more than 1,5% of the project’s total token supply to the community Treasury: *Three extra points can be granted.*
+- Projects that offer more than 1,5% of the project’s total token supply to the community Treasury: *Three extra points can be granted.*

 *This does not imply that automatically such an offer will lead to granting the extra points.
 Granting these additional points is decided on a case-by-case basis.*